-I am a Professor of Slavic Applied Linguistics in the Department of Modern Languages and Cultural Studies (MLCS).
+I am a Professor of Slavic Linguistics and Applied Linguistics in the Department of Modern Languages and Cultural Studies (MLCS).
 I have been teaching at the University of Alberta since 1999.

 I hold a BA in Slavic Philology from the Ivan Franko National University of Lviv.
 I completed my graduate studies in the United States, receiving a Master’s degree and Ph.D. in Slavic Linguistics from the University of Pittsburgh.
 During my graduate studies at the University of Pittsburgh, I taught Ukrainian and Russian, including summer intensive language courses for 4 years.
 I also taught Ukrainian language and linguistics for three years at the Department of Slavic Languages and Literatures at the University of Toronto as a Visiting Lecturer before my academic appointment at the U of A.